 Prior to this project many of the Stray staff had never heard of Atiu Creek, but are stoked to return in the future and see how the trees are growing, as well as take advantage of the park’s numerous walking tracks, mountain bike trails and campgrounds open to the public.

 This Atiu Creek tree planting project is part of Stray’s ongoing ‘Orange is the New Green’ campaign.
-Not only do we want visitors to do their part in keeping NZ clean and green, but Stray staff are committed to ‘walking the walk’ by participating in local and regional environmental projects that make a difference.
+Not only do we want visitors to do their part in keeping NZ clean and green, but Stray staff are committed to making a difference by participating in local and regional environmental projects.